 Raj HC quashes cattle smuggling case against Pehlu Khan, his two sons and driver

 The Rajasthan High Court on Wednesday quashed a case against Pehlu Khan, who was lynched by cow vigilantes in April 2017, his two sons and a truck driver for allegedly illegally transporting cows for slaughter.
-A single bench of Justice Pankaj Bhandari quashed the case under Rajasthan Bovine Animals Protection Act and and the charge sheet against the four, saying there is no evidence to show that the cows were being transported for the purpose of slaughtering.
+A single-judge bench of Justice Pankaj Bhandari quashed the FIR under the Rajasthan Bovine Animals Protection Act and the charge sheet, saying there is no evidence to show that the cows were being transported for the purpose of slaughtering.

+The charge sheet was filed in December last year against Irshad Khan, Aarif Khan (the two sons of Pehlu Khan) and the transporter, Khan Mohammad, in a lower court of Alwar's Behror.
+All the three, against whom the charge sheet was filed, had moved a petition in the high court seeking quashing of the the case.

+He said the FIR was not based on facts.
+"During the BJP rule, the police did not carry out a fair investigation.
+We are dairy farmers and were taking the cows for that purpose only.
+But we were wrongly blamed.
+Slaughtering was never the purpose," he said.

-After the lower court verdict, the state government had constituted a special investigation team (SIT) to identify errors and irregularities in the investigation and fix the responsibility for botching up the investigation on individual officers.
-Khan and others were on their way to Nuh district in Haryana from Jaipur when the cow vigilantes stopped them in Behror on the Jaipur-Delhi national highway.
+"Our family is now hopeful that my father will get justice posthumously from the high court where the state government has filed appeal against the acquittal of all the accused in the lynching case," Irshad, aged around 27 years, added.
+After the lower court verdict in the lynching case, the state government had constituted a special investigation team (SIT) to identify errors and irregularities in the investigation and fix responsibility on individual officers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)